Gastroenterology, Hepatology, and Nutrition

 Main campus clinics are located on the 10th floor of Doctors' Office Tower at Children's Hospital.
 We also have clinics in Franklin, Hendersonville, Jackson, and Cookeville, Tennessee.
 Call (615) 322-7449 for appointments and referrals.

 - Nutrition and Intestinal Rehabilitation Clinic

-- Community Clinics in Franklin, Cookeville, and Jackson
+- Community clinics in Franklin, Hendersonvile, Cookeville, and Jackson

 Preparing for a Successful Clinic Visit

 The resources below will help you prepare for your child's visit.
 This includes new patient information, what to bring, phone numbers, and more.